cawka/cs118-spring2016/project-2.md

 - First, assume there is no packet loss.
 Just have the server send a packet, the receiver respond with an ACK, and so on.

 - Second, introduce a large file transmission.
-This means you must divide the file into multiple packets and transmit the packets based on the current window size.
+This means you must divide the file into multiple packets and transmit the packets based on the current congestion window size.

 - Third, introduce packet loss.
 Now you have to add a timer at the sender side for each packet.
 Also congestion control features should be implemented for the successful file transmission.